Counterfeit MicroSD Cards

 These examples were spotted on several online marketplaces.

-Brandjacking is a tactic used by counterfeiters to sell a product fraudulently using the brand of a real company when that brand does not sell the product in question.
+Brand Fraud is a tactic used by counterfeiters to sell a product fraudulently using the brand of a real company when that brand does not sell the product in question.
 This tactic fools consumers into believing they are buying a name-brand product.
-This is very common on online marketplaces, such as AliExpress and Amazon.
+This is very common on online marketplaces, and the quality & reliability of these cards are often poor as well, often with a fake capacity.

 - Xiaomi